ranindyap/ranindyap.github.io/_pages/faq.md

 So... by sheer luck, it has a good meaning :)

 ## How did you end up in Italy? or Why do you choose Italy?
-On my last year of Master's, I told my supervisor: "I think I want to do a PhD, do you have any recommendations?
+On my last year of Master's, I told my supervisor ([**Yudistira D. W. Asnar**](https://www.itb.ac.id/staf/profil/yudistira-dwi-wardhana-asnar)): "I think I want to do a PhD, do you have any recommendations?
 Any university... professor?".
 He answered, "Have you ever looked up for [**Fabio Massacci**](https://fabiomassacci.github.io/)?
 If you haven't, you should."
 This particular name he mentioned turns out to be his supervisor when he did his PhD years ago.